markosjal/Twain2eSCL/README.md

 Share a Windows Scanner Witfh Linux

+If some day Microsoft ever stops sitting on their hands and creates a generic eSCL protocol scanner driver, this may evem then work for Windows to Windows Scanner sharing.
+When pigs fly.

 THIS PROJECT IS NOT COMPLETE AND IS IN DEVELPMENT

 This project uses the following pre-built binaries